Our Publishing Program

 Revenue from our three journals supports SSA’s efforts to advance our discipline.
 Subscriptions paid by libraries and fees paid by authors account for the revenue that covers the cost of producing and maintaining high-impact journals that have found a multidisciplinary audience.

 As a small scientific society, SSA also invests revenue in the Society’s operating costs and its activities that benefit the community.
 SSA depends on this essential income to produce the Annual Meeting; provide travel grants, professional development training and discounted registration fees for its student and early-career members; and conduct public policy programs that target Capitol Hill.
-Without these journal subscription and author fees, the Society would not be able to financially support and expand these vital programs for the community.
+Without these journal subscription and author fees, the Society would not be able to carry out these vital programs for the community.

 The Role of Our Publications Committee